 State Machines

-testing-os has three distinct state machines that operate at different layers.
-They look adjacent — each uses words like accepted and the same operator may touch all three in a single debugging session — but conflating them produces wrong fixes.
+testing-os has four distinct status vocabularies that operate at different layers.
+They look adjacent — several of them reuse words like accepted, complete, or failed, and the same operator may touch all four in a single debugging session — but conflating them produces wrong fixes.
 This page names each one explicitly and links to its operating context.

 At a glance